 Hiring the best talent by the book

-We found the ideal candidate (a.k.a. candidate persona) for a job opening who seems to be the perfect fit for our company's culture.
 We did everything right.
 By the book.
 Professionally.
 We found him in the crowd.
 We took him out of the crowd.
 We fought the crowd.
 We managed to take him out from the crowd again.
-We followed him on social media and in his professional endeavours.
+We followed him on social media and in his professional endeavors.
 We went after him into the cinema and even to bungee jump (because of which we still have severe nightmares).

-After much time and money spent of finding high-quality candidates, we managed to have him for good.
+After much time and money spent on finding high-quality candidates, we managed to have him for good.

 We welcomed him as a star, as he is one, indeed.
 We did chase him using the allowed and half-allowed baits.
 That is what we do with our stars.
 And he is a star, proudly we claim.